On Recoding Ordered Treatments as Binary Indicators: Implications for choice behavior

+The testable implication contained in Proposition \ref{eq:SingleIndexOC_prop2} is straightforward.
+Single-index compatibility with EMCO requires that for levels of treatment greater than one either $\Pr(D_i(1) \geq d) = \Pr(D_i(0) \geq d)$, so that no compliers are shifted to levels of treatment $\geq d$ (implying the first parenthetical term is zero) or $\Pr(1 \leq D_i(0) < d) = 0$ (implying the second parenthetical term is zero).

-Nevertheless, instruments that satisfy EMCO-like behavioral restrictions are commonly used in economics.
+Instruments that satisfy EMCO-like behavioral restrictions are commonly used in economics.
 For example, the need for such instruments arises naturally in labor economics when researchers studying wages seek to correct for the choice to work at all in the style of \cite{gronau1974wage} and \cite{heckman1974shadow}. \cite{mulligan2008selection} use these techniques to estimate the influence of the changing composition of women in the labor force on the gender wage gap.
 Their instrument---a mother's number of children aged zero to six interacted with marital status---must impact the decision to work but not labor supply among mothers already working.
+Another example comes from \cite{card2005estimating}, whose strategy to estimate the wages of individuals induced into working by a time-limited earnings subsidy can be justified by an EMCO restriction on the effects of the subsidy on labor supply.